 Disclaimer: All laptops (including both black and white XPS 13 SKUs) were purchased with my own funds for this review.

-Going by most accounts, the best ultrabook of 2018 so far is either the Lenovo ThinkPad X1 Carbon (which we at NBC rated 90%) or the Dell XPS 13 9370 (rated 89%).
+Going by most accounts, the best ultrabook of 2018 so far is either the Lenovo ThinkPad X1 Carbon (which we at NBC rated 90%) or the Dell XPS 13 9370 (rated 89%, and Andrei’s UBR review is also available here).
 There are other notable mentions, such as the Yoga 920 and LG Gram series, but the XPS 13 and X1 Carbon both reign in popularity in the “premium” sector due to their build and design, both of which have mostly stood up well over generations with minimal revision (except for the notable omission of ports on the XPS 13 9370).

 Though Notebookcheck’s scores for the selected SKUs are only one percentage point apart, there are things that can’t be told about a laptop with numbers alone.
 Having owned both the ThinkPad X1C Gen 6 and XPS 13 9370, I am going to give you my two cents about which is the best ultrabook of 2018.